katamyra/Krish-GSOC-2025/README.md

 #### **1. Introduction**

 As part of the broader effort to modernize Apache Airavata, this project's primary goal was to replace the legacy Django-based admin portal whose function includes critical administrative tasks such as managing compute resources, storage resources, and users.
-The objective is to migrate this functionality into a modern, robust, and maintainable technology stack, beginning with a new React-based user interface.
-The report I have written below details the progress made over the last few months of GSOC, including UI development, a deep dive into the technical challenges of backend integration, and the strategic pivot we have made to a new service architecture.
+The objective is to migrate this functionality of managing resources into a mor emordern and maintainable technology stack than what we currently have, starting with a new React-based user interface.
+The report I have written below details the progress made over the last few months of GSOC, including UI development, a deep dive into the technical challenges of backend integration, and the pivot we are currently making to a new service architecture.

 ---

 #### **2. Phase I: User Interface Development**

-The project's initial phase focused on building out the user interface within the existing `airavata-research-portal` repository.
+The project's initial phase focused on building out the user interface within the `airavata-research-portal` repository.
 Working with my peers on UI/UX designs, I implemented a wide range of new components and pages using the **Chakra UI v3** library.

 Originally, the goal was to replicate previous UI designs into the new `airavata-research-portal`, which I was able to implement succesfully.
-However after building out these UI components, in discussions with the airavata community, we decided it made more sense to adapt the UI to follow a new paradigm in which administrative tasks such as managing compute resources and storage resources fell into the hands of the users, rather than admins who would have to manually add in new compute and storage resources.
+However after building out these UI components, in discussions with the airavata community, we decided it made more sense to adapt the UI to follow a new paradigm in which administrative tasks such as managing compute resources and storage resources became the responsiblity of the users, rather than admins who would have to manually add in new compute and storage resources.
 Based on this, we pivoted into a new UI design which prioritized users.
-Here are some examples of UI designs and implemented UIs.
 From here, a third redesign of the UI followed to improve on the overall user experience.
 Over the course of GSOC, I built three different Chakra v3 React UIs, each building on the old one and improving in the UI/UX designs over time.

-Key accomplishments in this phase include:
+Some of my accomplishments in this phase include:
-* **New Research Catalogue:** A significant addition was a comprehensive research catalogue page, providing new views for managing **models, repositories, datasets, and notebooks**.
+* **New Research Catalogue:** Added a comprehensive research catalogue page, providing new views for managing **models, repositories, datasets, and notebooks**.
-* **Resource Management UI:** Interfaces were built for adding new items such as **compute and storage resources**, as well as for initiating new user sessions.
+* **Resource Management UI:** User interfaces were also built for adding new items such as **compute and storage resources**, as well as for initiating new user sessions.
-* **Integration-Ready Development:** All UI development was performed in a dedicated fork of the repository to ensure that the new code can be cleanly integrated into the main project via a pull request at the appropriate time.
-The UI was built against mock data to facilitate rapid and independent development.

-**Note**: At this point, the UI's had been using mock data, and the next phase includes integration of real time data.
+**Note**: At this point, the UI's had been using mock data, and the next phase includes the integration of real time data.

 ##### UI v1 (Django Replication)